 Most people don’t need the tests.

 You do not need to get tested just because you’ve had a miscarriage or pregnancy complication in the past.
 There are more effective ways to reduce your risks.
-See the Advice column at right.

 Consider a thrombophilia test if:

 - You have had a blood clot in a vein deep in the body (a deep vein thrombosis).

 - You have had a clot that traveled to a lung for no known reason (a pulmonary embolism).